SumoLogic/sumologic-kubernetes-tools/src/rust/receiver-mock/README.md

 # Receiver-mock

-receiver-mock is an small contenerised application written in rust which can be used for local testing of the [`kubernetes sumologic collection`](https://github.com/SumoLogic/sumologic-kubernetes-collection)
+receiver-mock is an small containerized application written in rust which can be used for local testing of the [`kubernetes sumologic collection`](https://github.com/SumoLogic/sumologic-kubernetes-collection)

 ## Running